 Northern 6 & 4 Stage Road Relays

 This is the autumn counterpart to the Northern 12 & 6 Stage relays.
-It’s run in Manchester, in September, around Sport City, starting and finishing on the running track.
-There are no short and long legs here: if you’re a man it’s 6.8k and if you’re a woman it’s 6k.
-The clover-leaf course means if you stand in the middle you can see your runners go past seven times each, so it’s a good one to spectate at.
+It’s held in Manchester, in September, around Sport City, starting and finishing on the running track.
+The clover-leaf course means that if you stood in the middle you can see your runners go past seven times each, making it a good one to spectate at.

 Women’s Results